ZeusAbhijeet/SleepBot/README.md

 This bot requires Server Members Intent so make sure to enable that by going to your Discord Application -> Bot -> Privilaged Gateway Intents and enabling Server Members Intent.
 Without this, bot won't be able to access the cache to get user names.

 ## Changelogs

+21 May 2021:

+1. Changed Ping command
+2. Added slowmode command (requires [dpytools](https://github.com/chrisdewa/dpytools) for some checks and conversion to timedelta)
+3. A few other minor changes

 03 May 2021 (Another Update):